|

 When Iraq invaded Kuwait in the summer of 1990,

-Yasser Arafat and the Palestinians chose
+Yasser Arafat and the Palestinians chose to side with

 |